Barneyrabble/plevelai/README.md

 # PlevelAI - Pan/Tilt Laser Weeder Module

 PlevelAI turns a Jetson-powered camera feed into commands for a pan/tilt laser head.
-It detects weeds with YOLO, projects detections onto the ground plane, solves pan/tilt angles, and streams motion commands to an Arduino Nano R4 that drives the steppers (and soon, the laser gate).
+It detects weeds with YOLO, projects detections onto the ground plane, solves pan/tilt angles, and streams motion commands to an Arduino UNO R4 WiFi that drives the steppers (and soon, the laser gate).

 ## What it does today
 - Captures CSI or USB camera frames and runs a YOLO detector (`yolo_log_and_stream.py`).